 Overall, it’s ok to include a mix when it comes to choosing keywords based on volume when you start (some higher, some lower), especially if you are already quite niched.
 Don’t allow this to paralyze you from posting.
 Test a few, jot them down for comparison, and leave it at that.

-In this example, “online business” currently has 14800 average monthly searches.
+In this example, “business coach” currently has 8100 average monthly searches.
 You can see that some related keywords have fewer searches.
 And there will be times when some related keywords have a higher search volume than the word you originally looked up.

 CPC (cost per click):

-You’re not going to pay for advertising at this point, but if you were going to, this is the price it would cost per click.
+You’re not going to pay for advertising at this point, but if you were going to, this is the price it would cost per click (CPC).

 If the cost is higher, it means somebody believes it is worth it in terms of their return on investment.
 So you might want to try to rank for that keyword too (but organically).

-In this example, “online business” currently costs $18.75.
+In this example, “business coach” currently costs $12.19.
 As above, some cost more, some less.

 SD (search difficulty):

-If you don’t want to pay $ to show up for results using this keyword, choose one that has a search difficulty below 35 if possible.
+If you don’t want to pay to show up in search results using this keyword, choose one that has a search difficulty below 35 if possible.
 The lower, the better (in combination with the other factors).